aws-amplify/amplify-flutter/README.md

 ?
 Choose the type of app that you\'re building flutter Please tell us about your project
 ⚠️  Flutter project support in the Amplify CLI is in DEVELOPER PREVIEW status.
-Currently, the following resource types are supported:
+Only the following resource types are supported:
  * Auth
  * Analytics
  * Storage
-Other categories may not function as expected for Flutter projects.
 ?
 Where do you want to store your configuration file? ./lib/
 ```